 Further to the above answer, we really work to look behind the curtain of everyone we partner with.
 From our material suppliers, to our factory, to our packaging suppliers, to our shipping methods.
 We strive to find people and companies who hold similar values as ours.

-We love that you have aligned with a charity to share your profits.
-Tell us about why you are partnering with 1% For The Planet.
+Tell us about why you are partnering with the 1% For The Planet charity.

 As 1% For The Planet says: “Our planet can’t wait.”
 We knew we wanted to share profits with causes that support the environment due to the fact that the fashion industry is the second most polluting industry in the world.
 1% For The Planet is a great resource for connecting with various non-profit organisations that protect a range of environmental causes, from land, forests, rivers and oceans, to also encourage sustainable methods of energy production.

 Water-based polyurethane is a new solvent and chemical-free material.
-What makes it a sustainable yet still durable and practical choice in your footwear, as opposed to other materials?
+What makes it a sustainable yet still durable and practical choice in your footwear?